-5.3.24 Relay or Control Outputs, Dual Switch Control Mode
+5.3.21 Relay, Dual Switch Control Mode

 Dual Switch mode is typically used to fill or empty a tank, using a level switch contact closure to activate the relay when the liquid level is at one extreme and deactivate the relay at the other extreme.
 It is more versatile than that; the on and off triggers may be any digital input or relay output state.